danieltuzes/collection/dashboarding/calc/README.md

   - [How the code works](#how-the-code-works)
   - [Code development](#code-development)

-The aim is to create a webapp the can perform operations on the uploaded data in 5 different ways:
+The aim is to create a webapp the can perform operations on the uploaded data, and shows the result to the user..

-1. By calling numpy's vectorized (?) functions such as `array_for`, `array_map`, `fromiter` an `vectorize`
-2. Doing similarly with pandas
-3. Invoking Numba
-4. call the already vectorized numpy functions after interpreting the operation
-5. create a python module in cpp, and call that

-The results would be shown to the users, as well as a short analysis on the performance.

 ## How to use